The Best Places to Shop in Downtown Raleigh, N.C.

 Ealdwine, an upscale men’s store, opened in downtown Raleigh in 2019.
 Along with the countless brands of men’s clothing and luxurious leather goods, they also sell nearly 50 separate styles of Alden shoes in-store—seven of which are unique to the Raleigh area.

-The Flourish Market is a newly-opened store with exquisite jewelry, clothing and other adorable décor items from around the globe.
-They not only work to provide an incredible experience for customers locally but to inspire artisans and spread dignity in vulnerable communities globally.
+Emily Gray's Flourish Market got its beginnings as a boutique on wheels, and now--from a 3,500-square-foot retail space--partners with more than 200 brands from all over the world with a mission to drive positive social change.
+You'll find exquisite jewelry, clothing and other adorable décor items.
+Flourish not only works to provide an incredible experience for customers locally but to inspire artisans and spread dignity in vulnerable communities globally.

 A staple in the downtown community, Pam Blondin's DECO operates as a gift shop and gallery with merchandise made by more than 75 local artisans and artists.
 They also have a great kids section with cute books, puzzles and toys and an entire section of Raleigh-related items.